Posted on

 Can exempt workers earn overtime?

-Neither state nor federal law forbids overtime pay for exempt employees.
+Neither state nor federal law forbids overtime pay if you are an exempt employee.
 However, very few employers choose to provide it.
-Additionally, calculating daily overtime for their extra hours is more difficult for salaried employees because an exempt employee’s regular rate of pay will also include bonuses and any commission they have earned, in addition to just their hours of work.
+Additionally, calculating daily overtime for your extra hours as a salaried employee is more difficult because your regular rate of pay will also include bonuses and any commission you have earned, in addition to just your hours of work.

 How can I recover unpaid overtime?

-California hospital workers who are not being paid overtime for their extra hours of work can file a wage and hour claim against their employer.
+If you are a California hospital worker who is not being paid overtime for your extra hours of work, you can file a wage and hour claim against your employer.

-These lawsuits demand time-and-a-half pay for an employee’s extra work time, in compliance with California’s wage laws.
-They can also recover interest on the unpaid wages, as well as reasonable attorneys’ fees.[10]
+These lawsuits demand time-and-a-half pay for your extra work time, in compliance with California’s wage laws.
+You can also recover interest on your unpaid wages, as well as reasonable attorneys’ fees.[10]

 [1] 8 California Code of Regulations 11040(1)(A).